trajano/trajano/src/site/markdown/code-quality.md

 [SonarQube][5].
 The enterprise policy may change this later, however as of this time [SonarQube][5] is chosen.

+### OSS contribution standards

+ [SonarQube.com](https://sonarqube.com) which is a hosted SonarQube installation is used and rules defined there are followed as much as possible (those that are not appropriate will be marked as either *Won't Fix* or *False Positive*.

+ This is triggered from a [Travis](https://travis-ci.org/) build and is integrated as part of the [.travis.yml](./travis-yml.html).

 ### Issues with the approach

 The problem with this approach is the lack of local and build-time testing as it now requires access to a [SonarQube][5] server to perform the tests rather than the IDE.